Hari-Gupta145/Largest-companies-in-the-UK/README.md

 Set the variable `url` to the address of the webpage, in this case the "List of largest companies in the United Kingdom".

-Then using the requests library sen the HTTP GET request to the URL that contains the HTML content of the webpage.
+Then using the requests library send the HTTP GET request to the URL that contains the HTML content of the webpage.
 This line creates an instance of the `BeautifulSoup` object.

 The `soup` contains the parsed HTML, which allows for easier extraction and manipulation of data from the webpage.